awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-karpenter.md

 ## Introduction

-In this [pattern](https://github.com/awslabs/data-on-eks/tree/main/analytics/terraform/emr-eks-karpenter), you will learn how to deploy, configure and use multiple [Karpenter](https://karpenter.sh/) provisioners for scaling Spark jobs with EMR on EKS.
+In this [pattern](https://github.com/awslabs/data-on-eks/tree/main/analytics/terraform/emr-eks-karpenter), you will deploy an EMR on EKS cluster and use [Karpenter](https://karpenter.sh/) provisioners for scaling Spark jobs.

-Multiple Data teams within the organization can run Spark jobs on the selected Karpenter provisioners using `tolerations` specified in the pod templates example.
+The examples showcases how multiple data teams within an organization can run Spark jobs using Karpenter provisioners that are unique to each workload.
+For example, you can use compute optimized provisioner that has `taints` and use pod templates to specify `tolerations` so that you can run spark on compute optimized EC2 instances

 This pattern deploys three Karpenter provisioners.